Vaginal dryness and painful intercourse

 - Drink at least 80 ounces of water per day and even more when she exercised.

-- Use a prescription antibiotic cream inside her vagina for five days in a row to treat the infection and then weekly as needed, depending on the frequency of loose BMs and intercourse.
+- Use a prescription antibiotic cream inside her vagina for five days in a row to treat the infection and then weekly as needed, depending on the frequency of loose bowel movements and intercourse.

 - Since Ruth also had lichen sclerosus, I recommended she use a prescription steroid ointment on the outside skin, as directed, and slowly wean it down to once a week.